gnarzilla/proxy.deadlight/README.md

 # Deadlight Proxy v4.0

-A lightweight, modular HTTP/HTTPS proxy server written in C using the GLib ecosystem.
+A modular, high-performance, and extensible proxy server written in C using the GLib ecosystem.
+Designed for protocol-agnostic handling and deep inspection capabilities.

 ## Overview

-Deadlight Proxy is a high-performance proxy server designed with modularity and extensibility in mind.
-Built using modern C programming practices and the GLib framework, it provides a solid foundation for HTTP/HTTPS proxying with clean separation of concerns across different modules.
+Deadlight Proxy is a feature-rich proxy server built with a modern C plugin architecture.
+It provides a robust foundation for tunneling, modifying, and inspecting network traffic.
+While its initial focus is on HTTP/HTTPS with SSL interception, its core design allows for the integration of additional protocols like IMAP, SOCKS, and WebSockets through a clean plugin and protocol handler system.

 ## Features

-### Current Implementation (v4.0)
+- **Multi-Protocol Support**: Core engine designed to handle different protocols.

-- **HTTP/HTTPS Support**: Full support for HTTP and HTTPS traffic proxying
+    - ✅ **HTTP/1.1**: Full support for proxying HTTP traffic.
-- **CONNECT Method**: Handles HTTPS tunneling through CONNECT requests
-- **Protocol Detection**: Automatic detection of HTTP vs HTTPS traffic
-- **Non-blocking I/O**: Efficient handling of multiple concurrent connections
-- **Modular Architecture**: Clean separation between networking, protocol handling, and configuration
+    - ✅ **HTTPS (CONNECT Tunneling)**: Standard handling for HTTPS connections.
+    - ✅ **HTTPS (SSL Interception)**: Man-in-the-Middle (MITM) capability for inspecting and modifying TLS traffic.
+- **Extensible Plugin Architecture**: Add new features or modify traffic on the fly with custom plugins.
+Hooks are available for connection lifecycle, headers, and body content.
+- **High Performance**:
+    - Non-blocking I/O using GLib's event loop (`GMainLoop`).
+    - Upstream connection pooling to reduce latency.
+    - Worker thread pool for offloading intensive tasks.
+- **Robust Operation**:
+    - **Daemon Mode**: Run as a background service.
-- **Configuration Management**: YAML-based configuration with runtime file monitoring
+    - **Configuration**: INI-style configuration file (`deadlight.conf`) with hot-reloading.
-- **Comprehensive Logging**: Multi-level logging system for debugging and monitoring
-- **SSL/TLS Support**: OpenSSL integration for secure connections
-- **Bidirectional Tunneling**: Efficient data forwarding between clients and upstream servers
+    - **Logging**: Comprehensive and configurable logging subsystem.
+    - **Graceful Shutdown**: Signal handling for clean exit and resource cleanup.
+- **Developer Focused**:
+    - **Built-in Test Framework**: Easily run unit tests for individual modules (`-t all`).
+    - **Clean, Modular Codebase**: Logic is clearly separated into managers for network, SSL, plugins, etc.

 ## Architecture

-The proxy is built with a modular design consisting of:
+The proxy is built on a modular design managed by a central `DeadlightContext`:

+- **Main Context**: Holds the state of the application and pointers to all subsystems.
-- **Core Engine**: Main event loop and connection management
+- **Network Manager**: Handles non-blocking I/O, listener sockets, and connection management using GIO.
-- **Network Module**: Socket handling and non-blocking I/O operations
+- **SSL Manager**: Manages the OpenSSL context, CA certificates, and performs SSL interception.
+- **Plugin Manager**: Loads, registers, and invokes plugins at various hooks in the connection lifecycle.
-- **Protocol Module**: HTTP/HTTPS protocol parsing and handling
+- **Protocol System**: Detects the protocol of an incoming connection and dispatches to the appropriate handler.
-- **Configuration Module**: YAML configuration parsing and hot-reload support
+- **Configuration Manager**: Parses INI-style configuration files and monitors them for changes.
-- **Logging Module**: Structured logging with multiple verbosity levels
-- **SSL Module**: TLS/SSL connection handling and certificate management
+- **Connection Pool**: Manages and reuses upstream server connections for improved performance.

 ## Building

 ### Prerequisites

 - GCC or Clang compiler
-- GLib 2.0+ development libraries
+- GLib 2.0+ & GIO development libraries (`libglib2.0-dev`)
-- OpenSSL development libraries
+- OpenSSL development libraries (`libssl-dev`)
-- libyaml development libraries
 - pkg-config
 - Make